Repayment of student loans

 Student loans are part of the government’s financial support package for students in higher education in the UK.
 They are available to help students meet their expenses while they are studying.

 The Student Loans Company (SLC) was set up to undertake the administration and processing involved in the payment of loans and grants to students, and the payment of tuition fees to higher and further education services.
+The majority of students will have a loan to cover the cost of tuition fees plus a maintenance loan to cover the cost of living expenses.

 Interest rates